xudong-ma/FSDiffReg/README.md

 To run testing process:

 ```
-python test.py -c config/test_3D.json -w [YOUR TRAINED WEIGHTS] -note [test_trans ... to remind myself what this test is on; include TransOnReal if you want it's on real source image]
+python test.py -c config/test_3D.json -w [YOUR TRAINED WEIGHTS] -note [test_trans ... to remind myself what this test is on; include TransOnReal if you train on trans but test on real;]
 ```
 Trained model can be found [here](https://drive.google.com/drive/folders/1x4NC9hHor2JexrclDmUMfKYTHhOQvVYT?usp=sharing)